-The human papillomavirus (HPV) is the most common sexually transmitted infection: a large percent of the sexually active population will be in contact with the virus at some point in their lives.
+The human papillomavirus (HPV) is the world’s most common sexually transmitted infection: most sexually active people will be in contact with the virus at some point in their lives.

 It is estimated that it can affect up to 30% of women under the age of thirty.
 A number that drops to 12% above this age.

 Anyone who is sexually active can contract this infection, regardless of the number of partners and sexual practices they have had.
 Therefore, it is important to protect yourself properly by using a condom.
 However, once the virus is detected, it is impossible to determine when the infection occurred, since it can remain undetected by medical check-ups for years.